Lonely Planet lists Bonn among top 10 destinations for 2020 | DW | 22.10.2019

 Read more: Take a stroll with young Beethoven

-Bonn celebrates the 250th anniversary of the birth of its most famous son with a next year, with a ramped-up version of festivities that are held annually in Beethoven's honor.
+Bonn celebrates the 250th anniversary of the birth of its most famous son next year, with a ramped-up version of festivities that are held annually in Beethoven's honor.

 The city topping the list also comes from the German-speaking world.
 The Austrian city of Salzburg was chosen on similar ground to Bonn — for its classical music heritage.
 The Salzburg Festival, which also celebrates theater and opera, marks its hundredth anniversary this year.